 Paragraph II.
 Boards of education.
 Each school system shall be under the management and control of a board of education, the members of which shall be elected as provided by law.
 School board members shall reside within the territory embraced by the school system and shall have such compensation and additional qualifications as may be provided by law.
-Any board of education to which the members are appointed as of December 31, 1992, shall continue as an appointed board of education through December 31, 1992, shall continue in office as members of such appointed board until December 31, 1993, on which date the terms of office of all appointed members shall end.
+Any board of education to which the members are appointed as of December 31, 1992, shall continue as an appointed board of education through December 31, 1993, and the appointed members of such board of education who are in office on December 31, 1992, shall continue in office as members of such appointed board until December 31, 1993, on which date the terms of office of all appointed members shall end.